-Hold the Sony NW-ZX300 Walkman in your hand.
-The heft of the milled aluminum casing lets you know this is a quality portable music player.
+When you hold the Sony NW-ZX300 Walkman in your hand, the heft of the milled aluminum casing lets you know this is a quality portable music player.
 The Walkman's powerful digital-to-analog converter (DAC) renders high-resolution files in their native resolution for pristine, better-than-CD sound.

 Plus, the player's USB port lets you use the built-in DAC to play high-resolution sound from your computer through your headphones.
 (You can download high-res tunes from sites like HDtracks).

 The NW-ZX300 is compatible with high-res DSD files (up to 11.2MHz), PCM-based files (up to 32-bit/384kHz), Apple Lossless, and other formats.
 Sony's built-in Digital Sound Enhancement Engine can help MP3 and other lossy file formats sound fuller.
 Pair this Walkman with a great set of headphones, and you might discover details in your favorite tunes you've not heard before.